 A young tennis player would approach them and say, “Hi, the object of this piece is to meditate by hitting the ball back and forth.
 Would you like to try?”
 The visitor would almost always say, “No, I’m just here to look.”
 Then the player would say, “Well, the only way to experience this piece is to hit the ball at least one or two times.”
 We would coax them.
 Once they started, the visitor would usually keep hitting and not want to stop.

 The tennis players’ job was to adjust to the level of the visitor, never higher, to keep the ball going back and forth without a feeling of anxiety or competition.
 I had noticed that during the warm-up to a tennis match, before you start competing, before you start the actual competition part, there’s a meditation that happens between the two about-to-be opponents, when they have to hit with each other so that they get warmed up.
 And I thought that was a beautiful moment.
-Because the very first time I attended a pro tennis match, and I saw them doing that, I was like, oh my god.
-You never see this on TV.
+Because the very first time I attended a pro tennis match, and I saw them doing that, I was like, “Oh, my God.
+You never see this on TV!”
 You just see when they’re trying to win.
 And actually, these two people had to help each other get a little bit better.
 That belongs in a church, to me.

 Anyway, after they would hit for a while they could go to the altar, where I had placed a large samovar or vessel with an iced jasmine tea, and a scent, and a blank book.
 They could drink the tea and watch other visitors play, and write in the book.
 It was kind of a cycle.

-A number of your artworks make use of scent as component of their installation.
+A number of your artworks make use of scent as a component of their installation.
 What interests you about incorporating scent into your work?

 I’ve been trying to make holistic experiences that go beyond the purely visual sense, and beyond perception, into proprioception, the feeling of your body as you move in the world.
 Five or six years ago, Dorothea von Hantelmann and Tino Sehgal showed me a text by Margaret Mead where she writes that in the 20th century, the arts have been fragmented into different disciplines for the five senses, where in the past, for instance in a medieval cathedral mass, all five senses were stimulated: architecture, visual art, the organ and singing, incense, communion, etc. That made an impact on me.
 I like to use scent in particular and usually work on scents with my sister Alia—she’s a perfumer.